Table of Contents

 Stripe has an A+ rating from the Better Business Bureau (BBB).
 In the last three years, Stripe had over 400 complaints, and 199 of those have been closed.
 The BBB reports that suspended or closed accounts from a “High Risk” profile and fund distribution make up most of those complaints.

 You will find no BBB accreditation for Recurly yet.
-But, Recurly has received mixed reviews for its customer service, according to SoftwareAdvice.com, BBB A+ accredited business.
+But, Recurly has received mixed reviews for its customer service, according to SoftwareAdvice.com, a BBB A+ accredited business.
 SoftwareAdvices.com assigns 4.5 out of 5 stars to Recurly customer support.
 Clients praise Recurly for its speed in answering questions, but some users have complained about getting the runaround from multiple support people without a solution.

 Related articles: